 - Rename the file (if necessary.
 Remember, Instagram file names mean nothing for SEO, however, if you’re using the same file for Instagram AND your blog, you’ll want a keyword rich file name.
 This was discussed above under the Lightroom section – if you skipped past it because you only use Photoshop, scroll on up and check out my thoughts on renaming file names of images for Instagram).

 - Select where to save the file to.
 Here, I select Dropbox, and it’ll automatically sync with Dropbox on my phone.
 You could also use GoogleDrive.
 You could even have a sub-folder system, such as “Month Year” or “Landscape Photos,” etc. I just put the image straight into Dropbox, and it pops up in my Recent Files when I open up the app on my phone.
+UPDATE 2018: I now save to a folder on my Desktop called Airdrop.
+I use airdrop to easily move images from my mac to my iPhone.

 I change the file type to JPEG.
 To my knowledge, that’s the only type of file Instagram will accept.I will now save it as a PNG file and leave the default settings for compression and click OK.
 I totally believe there’s a difference in quality between a JPEG and a PNG on Instagram.